discsoftron/W1TTL-Rig-Control/README.md

     git clone https://github.com/discsoftron/W1TTL-Rig-Control.git

-It is assumed that you already have Python and PIP installed.
+It is assumed that you already have Python3 and pip3 installed.
 Install Flask with sudo and Flask-SocketIO as the rig account with the following command.
-Don't forget -- if rig is not a sudoer, be sure to put the rig account in the sudo group in /etc/group:
+Don't forget -- if rig is not a sudoer, be sure to put the rig account in the sudo group in /etc/group.

-    sudo pip install Flask
+    sudo pip3 install Flask Flask-SocketIO
-    pip install Flask-SocketIO

-If you are using Python 2.x, you may get an error instaling flask-socketio.
-If you do, try the following command:

-    pip install "Flask-SocketIO<5.0.0"
+Lastly, you will need to add rig to the gpio group in /etc/group otherwise you will get a "RuntimeError: Not running on a RPi!" message when running rig.py.
+Edit /etc/group, find the line that has "gpio:x:997:pi" and add a comma and the rig user to the end of the line so the whole like looks like this:

+    gpio:x:997:pi,rig

+Save and exit your editor and log out of rig and log back in so that the new group settings will take effect.

-Then, while logged into rig, you can run the application with:
+Then, while logged in as the rig user, change to the W1TTL-Rig-Control directory and run the application:

+    cd W1TTL-Rig-Control
-    python rig.py
+    python3 rig.py

 And now W1TTL rig control should be listening on port 5000 and you can connect to it on your browser with http://hostname:5000/ (Where "hostname" is the IP Address or host name of your Raspberry Pi.)